-We have audited the accompanying financial statements of China Pacific Insurance (Group) Co., Ltd. (hereinafter "CPIC"), which comprise the consolidated and company balance sheets as at 31 December 2023, the consolidated and company income statements, the consolidated and company statements of changes in equity and the consolidated and company cash flow statements for the year then ended, and notes to the financial statements.
+We have audited the financial statements set out on pages 8 to 229, which comprises the consolidated and company balance sheets of China Pacific Insurance (Group) Co., Ltd. (hereinafter "CPIC") as at 31 December 2023, consolidated and company income statements, the consolidated and company statements of changes in equity and the consolidated and company cash flow statements for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the consolidated and company's financial position of CPIC as at 31 December 2023, and the consolidated and company's financial performance and cash flows for the year then ended in accordance with Accounting Standards for Business Enterprises ("CASs").
+In our opinion, the accompanying financial statements give a true and fair view of the consolidated and company's financial position of CPIC as at 31 December 2023, and the consolidated and company's financial performance and cash flows for the year then ended in accordance with Accounting Standards for Business Enterprises ("CASs").

-(II) Basis for opinion
+Basis for opinion

-We conducted our audit in accordance with China Standards on Auditing ("CSAs").
+We conducted our audit in accordance with International Standards on Auditing ("ISAs") issued by the International Auditing and Assurance Standards Board (the "IAASB").
 Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.
-We are independent of CPIC in accordance with China Code of Ethics for Certified Public Accountants (the "Code"), and we have fulfilled our other ethical responsibilities in accordance with the Code.
+We are independent of CPIC in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (the "IESBA Code") and we have fulfilled our other ethical responsibilities in accordance with the IESBA Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-(III) Key audit matters
+Key audit matters